kingaa/pomp/install.md

 ### Development version

-The development version is often several weeks ahead of the version on CRAN.
+The development version is usually several weeks ahead of the version on CRAN.
 You can install it from the Github repository by executing the following in an **R** session:

 ```